 The mission of the Budget and Planning Department is to ensure that division leaders and stakeholders have prompt and accurate financial information and guidance in order to make resource decisions that affect the provision of efficient and effective services.
 The department is responsible for the development and implementation of the school system's budget and long range financial planning to include providing oversight and direction in the development of the schools system's Five Year Financial Plan, the annual (all Funds) budget, and grant management function.
 Formerly, the Fiscal Services Department, the department has recently expanded to include strategic facilities planning.
-It is now also responsible for oversight and direction in the development Plan's budget (CIP).
+It is now also responsible for oversight and direction in the development of the schools system's Capital Improvement Plan's budget (CIP).